wayneashleyberry/lut/readme.md

 This command-line tool and packages were written to inspect LUT's locally, and provide basic server-side rendering.
 This is most likely a bad idea, and you should probably be doing colour manipulations in OpenGL or a similar graphics programming framework.

+There are tons of free LUT's available online, [LUTHOUSE](https://www.luthouse.com/free-luts) has some of my favourite.

 ### Usage

 ```